-Beet Kvass is a fermented drink made with beetroots and a starter culture.
-Traditionally it was made with sourdough rye bread that was left to ferment in water and than this starter culture would be added to chopped beetroots with the addition of salt and water.
-It originates from Russia or Ukraine but other mid eastern european countries also make variations of the beet kvass.
+Beet Kvass is a fermented drink made with beetroots, water and salt.
+You can use a starter culture to get the ferment going if you wish however you can make this drink without a starter also.
+Traditionally it was made with sourdough rye bread that was left to ferment in water and then this starter culture would be added to chopped beetroots with the addition of salt and water.
+It originates from Russia or Ukraine but other mid-eastern European countries also make variations of the beet kvass.
 Some of these cultures claim it to be their national drink!

-Beet Kvass is great to have on it's own as a probiotic drink between meals.
+Beet Kvass is great to have on its own as a probiotic drink between meals.
 Traditionally it has been added to soups and stews to enhance their flavour also.
 The Russian or Ukrainian

 soup Borscht which is made with beetroot as the main ingredient is flavoured with Kvass.